nlohmann/json/README.md

 I deeply appreciate the help of the following people.

-- [Teemperor](https://github.com/Teemperor) implemented CMake support and lcov integration and realized escape handling in the string parser.
+- [Teemperor](https://github.com/Teemperor) implemented CMake support and lcov integration, realized escape and Unicode handling in the string parser, and fixed the JSON serialization.
 - [elliotgoodrich](https://github.com/elliotgoodrich) fixed an issue with double deletion in the iterator classes.
 - [kirkshoop](https://github.com/kirkshoop) made the iterators of the class composable to other libraries.
+- [wancw](https://github.com/wanwc) fixed a bug that hindered the class to compile with Clang.

 Thanks a lot for helping out!